M\"obius transforms and Shapley values for vector-valued functions on weighted directed acyclic multigraphs: Introduction

 Shapley values similarly have a history of significant generalizations.
 Shapley defined the attributions for individual players in terms of the full power set of possible coalitions, but Faigle and Kern considered the situation in which some coalitions might be excluded \cite{faigle1992shapley}, and \cite{grabisch1997k} defined Shapley values for intermediate coalitions.
 Beyond these, formulations for games on distributive lattices \cite{grabisch2007games} and concept lattices \cite{faigle2016games} were developed, the latter being especially general since every finite lattice is isomorphic to a concept lattice.
 Each of these definitions, however, only concerned games with real-valued value functions.
 All lattice-based definitions show uniqueness of the attribution with respect to the standard Shapley value axioms (efficiency, linearity, null player, and symmetry), sometimes generalizing the symmetry axiom to the notion of \emph{hierarchical strength}.
-We replace the hierarchical strength axiom by a different notion of symmetry (see Theorem \ref{thm:shapley-main}), and show that we reproduce the original Shapley values, but differ from those based on hierarchical strength even in simple examples (see Example \ref{ex:treeDAG} and the remark that follows it).
+We replace the hierarchical strength axiom by the \emph{flat hierarchy} axiom (see \Cref{cor:shapley-main}), and show that we reproduce the original Shapley values, but differ from those based on hierarchical strength even in simple examples (see \Cref{ex:treeDAG} and the remark that follows it).

 In \cite{billot2005share}, the authors consider different weightings of the synergies in the calculation of the Shapley value, which is a feature our formalism also has.